-The fiber length of cotton varies greatly with each seed, from 3mm to 30mm.
+The fibre length of cotton varies greatly with each seed, from 3mm to 30mm.
 In comparison to Viscose, it has a better absorbent capacity and wicking but it does not have the same level of softness.
 Cotton is known for its good cleaning properties due to having a flat ribbon-like surface.

-The most common fiber combination for spun-lace in wet wipes application is PET+VISCOSE.
+The most common fibre combination for spun-lace in wet wipes application is PET+VISCOSE.
 In fact, With the development of spunlaced nonwoven technology currently, we have adopted some new spunlaced technology to produce Woodpulp Spunlace Fabric which is gaining popularity and is seen as the replacement of some normal spun lace fabric, this fabric has 2 types: